The Prenup Trap: Premarital Agreements and Coercive Control

 Source: Liz Bannish, used with permission

 Coercive control can be difficult to recognize.
 Many abusive people act charming and kind in public, while controlling, degrading, and intimidating their partners at home.
 A prenuptial agreement can reinforce their domination.
 Such an agreement is a socially accepted practice in some circles, and may preserve the economic integrity of both partners.
-However, prenuptial agreements (like other agreements among couples) should be entered with full knowledge.
+However, prenuptial agreements (like other agreements among couples) should be entered with full knowledge and with independent legal representation.
 If there’s coercion or a lack of balance in the signing—something is wrong.
 We don't want to jump to any conclusions about Donald Trump and the effects of his prenups on his wives.
 We can only guess at the contents of the document that Melania Trump signed, and how it affects her.

 For more information about coercive control, check out the book, Invisible Chains: Overcoming Coercive Control in Your Intimate Relationship.